Zinedine Zidane Announces Departure from Real Madrid

 Conte best candidate around for Madrid job by miles I reckon - although there'd be fireworks for certain, Florentino will want someone to crack whip.

-Whomever it is will have huge shoes to fill given what Zidane achieved in his short time at the club.
+Whoever it is will have huge shoes to fill given what Zidane achieved in his short time in charge at the club.

-Despite having only held a senior management role for fewer than three years, he has matched the achievement of Bob Paisley and Carlo Ancelotti by winning the Champions League three times.
+Despite having only held a senior managerial role for fewer than three years, he matched the achievements of Bob Paisley and Carlo Ancelotti by winning the Champions League three times.
 He eclipsed the likes of Pep Guardiola, Jose Mourinho, Sir Alex Ferguson and Brian Clough in that regard.